Insoft-UK/Xprime/Xcode/Tools/note/hpnote.md

 >[!IMPORTANT]
 >Draft documentation — incomplete and written as I document findings along the way.
 Mistakes are likely, so please don’t treat this as 100% accurate.

+>[!IMPORTANT]
+>Values encoded in base-32 are indicated by a leading escape character `\`.
+Integer values are stored directly, without any escape prefix.
+The only exception is the integer 92, which is also marked with a leading `\`, because 92 corresponds to `\` in ASCII.

 ## HPNote Format
 ### UTF16le